 In assigning field placements, the GSSWSR considers the student’s previous experiences, interests, academic and professional goals, along with the GSSWSR’s knowledge of agency resources and appropriate learning opportunities.
 Students are referred to only one field placement setting at a time.

-For students entering the Foundation Year and/or first year in the field, the Field Education Office meets individually with each student within two weeks of enrollment in the program and reviews students’ background, experience, and areas of interest to match students with agencies.
+For full-time students entering the Foundation Year in the field, the Field Education Office meets individually with each student within two weeks of enrollment in the program and reviews students’ background, experience, and areas of interest to match students with agencies.
 The Field Education Office meets with part-time students entering the first year in field in early spring semester of the first year in the program to begin the field placement process.
 Continuing students entering the Advanced Year begin the process of securing their placement in late fall or early spring semester of their Foundation or first year in the field; Advanced Standing students begin this process immediately upon enrollment in the program.

 While potential field placements are investigated, negotiated, and arranged by the Field Education Office, students may suggest a new agency for the School’s consideration, and the Field Education Office will explore whether the agency meets the requirements for a field placement.